iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.27.2/report.md

 > NEVER WORKS!
 They've now got my money and I've got no help!<br> :date: __2020-10-31 20:42:45__

 > been 3 days and no one reply to my question yet<br> :date: __2020-10-05 22:22:29__

-> Its false advertising !
-All I asked for was a note to get a memory foam mattress topper in a sober living home, just a note he couldn't even do that.
-Ser vice is a rip off for real..<br> :date: __2020-09-27 07:50:53__